daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 <br>

-### This Simple Meal Mlanning Guide is for you if:
+### This Simple Meal Planning Guide is for you if:

 * you often dread mealtimes and feel overwhelmed with meal planning
 * you often google meal planning type ideas, but don’t know where to start